dozerwatch/cybersecurity_courses/complete_beginner_path.md

 - Choosing a working payload could become a trial and error process.
 - `msfvenom` allows you to create payloads in many different formats for many different target systems.
 - `msfvenom --list formats` - lists supported output formats
+- `use exploit/multi/handler`
+  - multi handler supports all Metasploit payloads and can be used for Meterpreter as well as regular shells.
+  - used to recieve incoming connection from payload
+    - set up handler accordingly with payload, lhost, lport of payload, same values
 - **Meterpreter** is a powerful tool that offers a lot of easy to use features during the post-exploitation phase.

 ### Questions